 You can change direction and stop the truck without braking, by "plugging."
-As you are traveling, move the travel control to the opposite direction.
+As you are traveling, move the travel control towards neutral or into the opposite direction.
 The truck should slow to a smooth, controlled stop and then accelerate in the opposite direction.

-You can control the plugging distance with the travel control (direction/speed): The farther the direction speed control is rotated, the shorter the reversal distance.
+You can control the plugging distance with the travel control (direction/speed): The farther the direction speed control is rotated in the opposite direction, the shorter the reversal distance.
+Plugging is the recommended method for stopping the truck and will reduce wear on the Electromagnetic brake.